JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

 # Introduction:

-This repository contains programs to build maps of the change in arbuscular mycorrhizal versus ectomycorrhizal dominance in the forests of the eastern United States from a T1 of 1980-1998 through a T2 of 2015-2022.
+This repository contains programs to build maps of the change in arbuscular mycorrhizal versus ectomycorrhizal tree dominance in forests of the eastern United States from a T1 of 1980-1998 through a T2 of 2015-2022.
 It also includes the necessary software to build comparable maps with several potentially correlated phenomena.
-These include fire frequency, nitrogen deposition, mean annual temperature, mean annual precipitation, and ecoregion.
+These include fire frequency, atmospheric nitrogen deposition, mean annual temperature, mean annual precipitation, and ecoregion.

 ## Change in AM / EM Dominance Map:

-This map uses the FIA database to track changes in the dominance of arbuscular mycorrhizal (AM) versus ectomycorrhizal (EM) trees in the eastern United States from T1 to T2 of 2015 - 2022.
+This map uses the Forest Inventory and Analysis (FIA) database to track changes in the dominance of arbuscular mycorrhizal (AM) versus ectomycorrhizal (EM) trees in the eastern United States from T1 (1980-1998) to T2 of 2015 - 2022.
 Recorded changes are used to build a county-by-county map of the 26 states east of the Mississippi River, in which color indicates the difference over time in the dominance of AM and EM species.